16701012024rash/AI-Resume-Placement-Assistant/README.md

-# Interview prep module — backend
+# Interview prep module — backend:

 FastAPI + MongoDB + Gemini implementation of the Mock Interview & Company Preparation module, matching the API shapes from the spec (with `session_id`